-To enable the Standards and Audit Committee to consider the effectiveness of the Council's risk and opportunity management arrangements the report on the refresh of the register is presented on an annual basis and provides details of how the key risks and opportunities facing the authority are identified and managed.
+To enable the Standards and Audit Committee to consider the effectiveness of the Council's risk and opportunity management arrangements reports on the review of the register are presented on an annual basis and provide details of how the key risks and opportunities facing the authority are identified and managed.

-The Corporate Risk and Insurance Manager has engaged with Services, Department Management Teams, Performance Board and Directors Board during July to August to refresh the Strategic/Corporate Risk and Opportunity Register.
+The Corporate Risk and Insurance Manager has engaged with Services, Department Management Teams, Performance Board and Directors Board during January and February 2022 to review the Strategic/Corporate Risk and Opportunity Register.